 Nile Harris is a performer and director of live works of art.
 He has done a few things and hopes to do a few more, God willing.

 Ping Chong and Company creates works of theater and art that reveal beauty, invention, precision, and a commitment to social justice.
 Founded by Ping Chong, the company is a welcoming home and site of experimentation for multigenerational artists.
 The company creates original interdisciplinary, community-specific work; and cultivates artistry through training and education programs.

 this house is not a home is co-commissioned and co-presented by Abrons Arts Center and Ping Chong and Company, with funding from Abrons Arts Center’s Performance AIRspace Residency which is supported by the Jerome Foundation.

-Additional support is provided by the MAP Fund, the Franklin Furnace Fund 2022-23, the friends and members of Franklin Furnace Archive, Inc., Silicon Valley Community Foundation, the Thomas S. Kenan Institute for the Arts, and the Movement Research Artist-In-Residence Program with support of the Jerome Foundation. this house is not a home is made possible by the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.
+Additional support is provided by the MAP Fund, the Franklin Furnace Fund 2022-23, the friends and members of Franklin Furnace Archive, Inc., Silicon Valley Community Foundation, the Thomas S. Kenan Institute for the Arts, the Movement Research Artist-In-Residence Program with support of the Jerome Foundation, and a Foundation for Contemporary Arts Emergency Grant. this house is not a home is made possible by the New York City Department of Cultural Affairs in partnership with the City Council, and the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 this house is not a home was created in part at The Watermill Center– a laboratory for performance through the Baroness Nina Von Maltzen Fellowship for Performing Artists.